Edward Aveling: Aveling as a Playwright

 On their return from Derbyshire they lived at 55 Great Russell Street, across from the British Museum.
 Eleanor wrote at the time: "If love, complete agreement in inclinations and work, and the pursuit of a common goal can make people happy, then we shall be it."

-The "Dramatic Notes" on the theatre that they had written together are probably the most intimate sounding of their works and their common love for Henry Irving and his Shakespearian roles always shines through:

-"We have in another place, long ago, recorded the extraordinary impression that performance made on us.
+The "Dramatic Notes" on the theatre that they had written together are probably the most intimate sounding of their works and their common love for Henry Irving and his Shakespearian roles always shines through: "We have in another place, long ago, recorded the extraordinary impression that performance made on us.
 Never until that night had we understood exactly what manner of man Malvolio was.
 We had not seen the strange pathos of his situation, and of his nature.
 Even to the most earnest students of Shakespeare the playing of that part upon that night was a revelation."

-In 1893 Aveling announced to German readers the appearance of an important work of English literature, namely Thomas Hardy's "Tess of the D'Urbervilles: A Pure Woman Faithfully Presented", it was stated: "A very important book appeared in England some time ago.
+In 1893, Aveling announced to German readers the appearance of an important work of English literature, namely Thomas Hardy's "Tess of the D'Urbervilles: A Pure Woman Faithfully Presented", it was stated: "A very important book appeared in England some time ago.
 It is so important that, despite the difficulties encountered in translating it into another language, it will most likely be translated into German before long.
 However, the readers of "Neue Zeit" might be interested in finding out something about the contents of the book now."
 He considered the work Shakespearian, especially the final scene at Stonehenge.
 It is presumable that this sentiment was also shared by Eleanor, as was their opinion on the Anglo-Irish writer George Moore's novels.

 The Avelings and Ibsen

-Ibsen's play "Nora or a Doll's House" had its English premiere in 1883 in Edward & Eleanor's apartment at 55, Great Russell St., opposite the British Museum.
-Aveling played 'Helmer', George Bernard Shaw 'Krogstad' and Eleanor 'Nora'.

-"Nora," and "Breaking a Butterfly."
-E. Aveling, in: To-Day, vol. 1, 1884.

-Aveling's critical review of the play "Beaking a Butterfly" that appeared at the Prince's theatre in London, produced by Jones and Herman, and based on Ibsen's "Nora".
-"Rarely has an opportunity, at once literary and dramatic, been so unhappily thrown away.
+Ibsen's play A Doll's House in Henrietta Frances Lord's translation Nora, or, A Doll's House had its English premiere in January 1886 in Edward and Eleanor's apartment at 55, Great Russell St., opposite the British Museum.
+Aveling played Helmer, George Bernard Shaw played Krogstad, and Eleanor played Nora.
+Aveling's critical review of the play "Breaking a Butterfly" that appeared at the Prince's theatre in London, produced by Jones and Herman, and based on Ibsen's "Nora".
+He wrote: "Rarely has an opportunity, at once literary and dramatic, been so unhappily thrown away.
 A great play, dealing with a stupendous question, was to be introduced to the English people...When they Englished the play Messrs.
-Jones and Herman had the possibility of grappling with a tremendous problem- the meaning of marriage."
+Jones and Herman had the possibility of grappling with a tremendous problem—the meaning of marriage."

 Aveling was angry that they had "misrepresented" the play, "emasculated" it, "if I may coin a meaning for a familiar word, effeminated the drama."